 2. Unattended social media: Social media is a great way to reach customers, but these accounts need to be maintained and updated.
 An unattended social media account can bore customers.
 You could also miss out if a potential customer tries to reach you through this channel.

-4. Poor product knowledge: You and all of your employees need to get to know your products or services.
+4. Poor product knowledge: To reduce the chances of failing a business you and all of your employees need to get to know your products or services.
 Customers trust you to inform them about the details and can even become agitated if they don’t find answers to their questions.
 A knowledgeable staff is great for business.

 5. Clutter: A smaller store can sometimes help customers see products better.
-However, a cluttered store may make some customers uncomfortable.
+However, a cluttered store may make some.
 Organize your items and get employees to help.
 This not only will help shoppers, but it can help you prevent shoplifting.